 - Did the founders take vacations this year?

-- What is the company culture like?
-What is your favorite thing about it?
+- What is your favorite thing about the company culture?

 - How would you score the company on living up to its core values?
-What’s the one thing you’re working to improve on?
+What's the one thing you're working to improve?

 - What are the next steps?

 - Do you have any hesitations about my qualifications or experience?

 - Is there anything we haven't yet covered that you think is essential to know about working here?

 - Is there anything I should have asked you?

 - Is there anyone else you would like me to meet?